This week we have been checking out Graze Snack Boxes. Find out how we got on in our review.

 So who is Graze perfect for?

-Anyone who wants delicious, easy, convenient, hassle-free snacks delivered through their door every week.
-Anyone who wants to be taken out of their snacking comfort zone and anyone who is strong willed enough not to just scoff the lot the second it drops through the door!
-It’s also perfect for anyone who likes the idea of a subscription service, but wants to check it out first.
+Graze is perfect for anyone who wants delicious, easy, convenient, hassle-free snacks delivered through their door every week.
+It’s also great for anyone who wants to be taken out of their snacking comfort zone and anyone who is strong willed enough not to just scoff the lot the second it drops through the door!
+Graze is also perfect for anyone who likes the idea of a subscription service, but wants to check it out first.
 If you don’t like it, you can easily cancel your subscription whenever you want.

 Order your first Graze box